codybloemhard/editimg/README.md

   - w: i64, the width of the current image buffer in pixels
   - h: i64, the height of the current image buffer in pixels

+## Issues

+- Keyboard input completely breaks when using latest sdl2 0.37.0?
+- Cropping a selection of size 0 crashes the application

 ## License

 ```